 Liushi Shan, Mountain summit in Dongru, China.

-Liushi Shan is a mountain summit in the Kunlun range, located between Tibet and Xinjiang in western China.
-The peak rises to approximately 7,167 meters and represents one of the major high-altitude formations in this vast chain.
+Liushi Shan is a high mountain summit in the Kunlun range, sitting on the border zone between Tibet and Xinjiang in western China.
+The peak is surrounded by glaciers and rocky ridges typical of this part of the range, with no permanent human settlement anywhere nearby.

 The community of curious travelers